ekhadley/mech/ideas.md

 - [3: Unstructured questions](#3-unstructured-questions)
   - [How do different modalities 'mesh' in the 'cognition' of the transformer?](#how-do-different-modalities-mesh-in-the-cognition-of-the-transformer)
   - [Mechanistic interpretability on reasoning models](#mechanistic-interpretability-on-reasoning-models)
+  - Using found circuits to fix models?
+  - More model organisms of misalignment

 # 1: Safety
 ## 1.1: Interpretability